top of page

 Queen Ant care in a test tube setup UK

 Ensure that the queen ant is accommodated in a safe and shaded environment, with water readily available.
 A test tube setup is a popular choice for creating this habitat.
 The more compact the test tube setup, the more ideal it is.
-Get 4-5 12x100mm test tubes ready and be patient.
-Use clean water to fill up the water compartment along with organic cotton balls.
+Get 4-5 test tubes (12x100mm) ready and be patient.
+Use clean (purified or mineral) water to fill up the water compartment along with organic cotton balls.
 Avoid using tap water at all costs as it's likely polluted and could destroy your queen ant's initial home and dash your hopes.
 To maintain a constant temperature and keep the queen in total darkness, wrap the test tube with aluminium foil.
 Position it in a quiet location, distant from regular household commotion and ensure the temperature ranges between 20 and 26 degrees Celsius.
 For the first month, refrain from disturbing the queen.
 After that, you can monitor her bi-weekly.
 Completely claustral species- those that do not require food during the preliminary nesting stage- can be left alone for a month while the queen produces her eggs and the inaugural generation of worker ants appear.
 All Lasius species fall under this category.
 Conversely, the Fire Queen Ant doesn't; hence, she must be fed weekly with a diet rich in carbohydrates and proteins.
 The first generation of worker ants are diminutive and are referred to as nanitics.

 Transitioning to a Larger Housing